How to Grow Peas

-Seeds should be planted at a depth of ½–1” and 3” apart.
-Space rows of peas at least 18” apart.
+Seeds should be planted at a depth of ½–1 inch and between 2–3 inches apart.
+Space rows of peas at least 18 inches apart.

 Peas can be harvested in the snap/green stage, the shelling stage, or the dry stage.
 Snap peas are ready for harvest when the pods are still tender, before the seeds start to swell.
 Shelling peas are ready when the pods are tender and the seeds are round and plump.
 Dry peas are ready for harvest when the pods are dry and brittle and the seeds inside are hard.

 Early peas are make great fresh eating while later peas can be shelled and enjoyed in salads, soups, and stir fries.
 Snap peas and snow peas are often eaten whole.
 Dried peas can be cooked like beans and used in soups, stews, and dips.
 Pea shoots also make a tasty snack.

 Blanch and freeze peas if you would like to save your spring flavors for another day; use within a year.
 Peas can also be left on the vine to dry.
 Dry peas will store for several years in a cool, dry place.